NPSaulo/markdown-site/prds/howstatsworks.md

 ### Backfill existing data

-After deploying the aggregate component, run the backfill mutation once to populate counts from existing page views:
+After deploying the aggregate component, run the backfill mutation to populate counts from existing page views:

 ```bash
 npx convex run stats:backfillAggregates
 ```

+**Chunked backfilling:** The backfill process handles large datasets by processing records in batches of 500.
+This prevents memory limit issues (Convex has a 16MB limit per function execution).
+The mutation schedules itself to continue processing until all records are backfilled.

+How it works:
+1. `backfillAggregates` starts the process and schedules the first chunk
+2. `backfillAggregatesChunk` processes 500 records at a time using pagination
+3. If more records exist, it schedules itself to continue with the next batch
+4. Progress is logged (check Convex dashboard logs)
+5. Completes when all records are processed

 This is idempotent and safe to run multiple times.
 It uses `insertIfDoesNotExist` to avoid duplicates.

+**Fallback behavior:** While aggregates are being backfilled (or if backfilling hasn't run yet), the `getStats` query uses direct counting from the `pageViews` table to ensure accurate stats are always displayed.
+This is slightly slower but guarantees correct numbers.

 ## Data flow